Fast-food worker shortage forces Greenfield restaurants to close early, raise starting pay

 It was the first time in her five years at Hardee’s she had been forced to close early due to staffing, she told News 8.

-She and her husband urged “millenials bouncing from job to job” to consider long-term growth potential when carving out career paths.
+She and her husband urged “millennials bouncing from job to job” to consider long-term growth potential when carving out career paths.

 “Five years.
 This is her store.
 How many people can go out there and in five years have their own business?”
 Thomas asked.